marcgarciamassaneda/GuideBot-Team-Piola/PROJECTE_FINAL/README.md

 ## Execution

-To use the bot, it is needed an _acces token_, which is an identifier provided by Telegram unique to identify every bot.
+To use the bot, it is needed an _access token_, which is an identifier provided by Telegram unique to identify every bot.
 To generate and implement one do the following steps:

 - Visit the [@BotFather](https://telegram.me/botfather) bot on Telegram.
 - Use the command `/newbot` and give the required information (full name and username of the bot).
-- Save the generated _acces token_ into a file called `token.txt` in the same folder that the module `bot`.
+- Save the generated _access token_ into a file called `token.txt` in the same folder that the module `bot`.

 Finally, to make the bot operative, it just has to be executed in the same folder that the module `guide.py` and the file `token.txt`.
 Then, all the users of Telegram will be able to use the bot.